University of Colorado

 There are six indicators grouped into three categories: two indicators are associated with obs4MIPs technical requirements, three indicators are related to measures of dataset suitability and maturity relative to climate model evaluation, and one indicator is a measure of the comparison complexity associated with using the observation for model evaluation.
 The indicators, grouped by these categories, along with their potential values are given in Table 1 below.
 Each of the values is color coded so that the indicators can be readily shown in a dataset search as illustrated by Figure 1 below.

 The values of the indicators for a given dataset are assigned, in consultation with the dataset provider, by the obs4MIPs Task Team.
 Note that the values of the indicators can change over time as a dataset and/or its use for model evaluation matures or the degree the dataset meets obs4MIPs technical requirements improves.
+One of the more challenging indicators to assign is the "Closeness or robustness of measurement to the observed reference evaluation".
+To help guide the assignment of this indicator for a given dataset, see the examples outlined below in Figure 2.

 In brief, these indicators are meant to serve as approximate measures that provide an overall summary of a dataset’s suitability for climate model evaluation.
 They do not represent an authoritative or in-depth scientific evaluation of particular products, which is, for example, accomplished by comprehensive efforts of the GEWEX Data assessment Panel (GDAP).